Fertility Awareness

 Fertility awareness must be properly taught.
 Then the instructions must be properly followed or it will be much less effective.

 Recent use of hormonal contraception may affect fertility indicators until regular menstrual cycles have been established.
-Women should have a minimum of three complete cycles after stopping hormonal contraception.
+A minimum of three complete cycles after stopping hormonal contraception.

 Other medication, for example pain relief, antihistamines and some antibiotics can also affect different fertility indicators.

-Most women can use this method if they have sufficient commitment and can share the responsibility with their partner.
+This method can be used by anyone, if they have sufficient commitment and can share the responsibility with their partner.

-However for some women for whom pregnancy poses a significant risk relying on fertility indicators for the prevention of pregnancy is not recommended.
+However, for some people for whom pregnancy poses a significant risk relying on fertility indicators for the prevention of pregnancy is not recommended.

 You will need to be taught natural family planning by a specialist teacher and there can be a cost.